Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

 This property can be configured only at cache creation.
 Standard and Premium tiers.
 For more information, see Manage Azure Redis Cache with Azure PowerShellhttp://go.microsoft.com/fwlink/?LinkId=800051 (http://go.microsoft.com/fwlink/?LinkId=800051).
+- preferred-data-archive-auth-method
+Preferred auth method to communicate to storage account used for data archive, specify SAS or ManagedIdentity, default value is SAS
+- preferred-data-persistence-auth-method
+Preferred auth method to communicate to storage account used for data persistence, specify SAS or ManagedIdentity, default value is SAS

 ```yaml
 Type: System.Collections.Hashtable